Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 function submitAttestation(
    uint epochKey
 ) public {
-   // check if the epoch key receives data or not require(epochKeyReceivedValue[epochKey] == false);
+   // check if the epoch key has received data require(epochKeyReceivedValue[epochKey] == false);
    // compute attester ID: the address of the smart contract uint160 attesterId = uint160(address(this));